Royal question: Aftermath and significance

 In the aftermath of the royal question, national priorities shifted to other political questions.
 On 17 September 1950, the government of Joseph Pholien announced its intention of dispatching Belgian volunteers to fight in the Korean War.
 Negotiations about the European Defence Community followed and, by the mid-1950s, Belgium was immersed in a new political crisis, known as the Second School War, surrounding the secularisation of education.
-In August 1960 Baudouin informed Prime Minister Gaston Eyskens that he did not have confidence in his government and asked for his resignation.
+In August 1960, King Baudouin informed Prime Minister Gaston Eyskens that he did not have confidence in his government and asked for his resignation.
 Eyskens refused and challenged the King to invoke Article 65 of the Constitution and unilaterally revoke his ministerial mandate.
-Fearing that such an action would reopen the royal question, Baudouin yielded.
+Fearing that such an action would reopen the royal question, King Baudouin yielded.

 Modern historians describe the royal question as an important moment in Belgian recovery after World War II.
-The opposition between Leopoldists and anti-Leopoldists led to the re-establishment of Socialist and Catholic political parties from before the war.
-The Question was also an important moment in the Belgian linguistic conflict.
+The opposition between Leopoldists and anti-Leopoldists led to the re-establishment of socialist and Catholic political parties from before the war.
+The question was also an important moment in the Belgian linguistic conflict.
 It also put an end to the federalisation of Belgian institutions which might exacerbate the regional tensions exposed by the royal question.
 In addition, the perceived failure of the PSC–CVP to realise Flemish demands for the return of Leopold helped to strengthen support for the Flemish nationalist Volksunie party after 1954.
 In Wallonia, the legacy of trade union and socialist political mobilisation during the general strike paved the way for a left-wing revival of the Walloon Movement, eventually witnessed in the Belgian general strike of 1960–1961.

 The Lahaut assassination was not solved, and it remained contentious as the only political murder in Belgian history until the death of the socialist politician André Cools in 1991.
 Leopoldists were suspected, but no individual was prosecuted in the aftermath.
-An enquiry by historians Rudy Van Doorslaer and Etienne Verhoeyen named an alleged culprit.
+An inquiry by historians Rudy Van Doorslaer and Etienne Verhoeyen named an alleged culprit.
 A final report, commissioned by the Belgian government, was submitted in 2015.